MandyIGuess/NewerSMBW-Modding/Start-Node-Directions/README.md

 ![Static Badge](https://img.shields.io/badge/Supports-NSMBWer+-DCDC73)
 ![Static Badge](https://img.shields.io/badge/Modifies-World%20Maps-skyblue)

+For a video of this in-game, see [this YouTube video](https://youtu.be/ScL3NnMCN8c)!

 ## Changes
 This adds new textures to the Start Node model that point left and down.
 These can be displayed in-game by changing the last character of the
 Start Node's bone name (`WxSy`) to a value from 0-3: